Cookery Classes

 Turkish coffee marble cake

 I love our aromatic Turkish coffee, Turk kahvesi; it is more than a drink for us with its rituals.
 This is a deliciously fragrant but not overpowering Turkish coffee marble cake, ideal for coffee lovers and anyone who would enjoy a delicious slice of cake aside their favourite drink; it is especially wonderful with tea or coffee aside.
+Here’s my recipe for you, from my cookery book, SEBZE, Vegetarian recipes from my Turkish kichen.
+You can get a copy of SEBZE here worldwide.

-I hope you enjoy this fragrant cake as much as we did, Afiyet Olsun,
+I hope you enjoy this fragrant cake as much as we do, Afiyet Olsun,

 Ozlem